 Use geofencing as remote recruitment.
 For example, maybe you want to recruit college grads who attended Harvard, but you can’t send a recruiter directly to the university, and you don’t have a relationship with the administration so you can’t advertise on campus directly.
 Geofencing allows you to set up a virtual ad campaign around the campus to reach students and visitors with your messaging.

 Capture active candidates from closing companies.
-Speaking of the pandemic, it has presented you with an opportunity.
 Thousands of businesses are closing their doors, and people who formerly had stable work are being forced to look for new jobs suddenly while unprepared.
 If you can identify a competitor who is closing or laying off large parts of their staff, you can geofence their location to capture people in the area and pick them up when they’re desperate.

 Emphasize a “grass is greener” campaign.
 Identify a location that competes with your own, and geofence it.
 Employees of that area who may be disengaged, bored, or disappointed with their position, see your advertising, allowing you to attract them at a time when they’re at their most receptive.